opensearch-project/project-website/_posts/2023-02-14-whatsnew-reporting-cli.markdown

 * **Email** – Send the report to stakeholders using [Amazon SES](https://aws.amazon.com/ses/) or Oracle Cloud Infrastructure (OCI) Email Delivery service.

-* **Schedule a Report using Notifications** – Use [Amazon SNS](https://aws.amazon.com/sns/) or Oracle Notification Service (ONS) to trigger a report and send a message to Slack, PagerDuty, or ServiceNow.
+* **Schedule a report using notifications** – Use [Amazon Simple Notification Service (Amazon SNS)](https://aws.amazon.com/sns/) or Oracle Notification Service (ONS) to trigger a report and send a message to Slack, PagerDuty, or ServiceNow.

 ### Example: Generating a CSV report from tabular data